Tschaul/iridanus-server/README.md

 # Victory condition

 - Points for 3 upgrades of same color
-- Points for highest amount of population or enemy ships destroyed
+- Points for highest amount of population or enemy ships destroyed or industry
 - Points can be bought with developement
 - Points for owning special artefact worlds
 - Points for each owned capital world